 Next Meeting - January 22, 2018

 The Architectural Barriers Advisory Committee is scheduled to meet Tuesday, January 22, 2019 at 10:00 a.m. in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.
-When the agenda and staff reports are available, they will be posted online.
+The agenda and the staff reports are online.
 The meeting will be broadcast on TDLR's YouTube channel.